MTI-twalker/DSNNowPlotting/README.md

 **Add new chart**:
     Press the "Add new chart" button to add a new chart to the page.
 By default 1 chart will be pre-loaded.
 **Data Rate**:
-    The data rate by default is polling the site every second.
+    The data rate by default is polling the site every 5 seconds.
 You can change the number in the number box which will reflect in the charts (in seconds).
 Minimum of 1 second.
 ### Chart View
 **Add Item**:
     Press the "Add Item" button in order to add a new value to be plotted to the graph.
 A dropdown menu by default is provided to add the first item.
 Additional items will populate with a "X" button to remove the item from the chart.
+**Y Min/Y Max**:
+    The Y min and Y max input field will auto populate with the tallest view possible that the data in the chart has.
+This is calculated with the min/max values.
+You can statically set each of these values by entering the number into the respective input.
+This will adjust the chart range automatically.
+    You can "unset" these static values by clearing the field and the chart will go back into "auto" mode for that respective input.

 #### Dropdown Menus
 **Signal Type**: